What is a chargeback? How it works and how to avoid it

 Business errors

-- Damaged or incorrect goods: The customer receives defective goods, prompting them to file a chargeback.
-For credit card purchases over £100, consumers have additional protection under section 75 of the Consumer Credit Act, which holds the card provider jointly liable.
-This makes a chargeback more likely if a business has an unhelpful return policy.
+For credit card purchases over £100 (and less than £30,000), consumers have additional protection under Section 75 of the Consumer Credit Act, which holds the card provider jointly liable.
+This makes chargebacks more likely if your return policy is unclear or unhelpful.

 Customer errors